 10. Resolution on:

-b) the appropriation of the company’s profit according to the adopted balance sheet for 2007 and the adoption of the record date for the dividend
+b) the appropriation of the company’s profit according to the adopted balance sheet for 2009 and the adoption of the record date for the dividend, and

-12. Resolution on number of Board members and deputy Board members to be chosen by the Meeting.
+12. Resolution on number of Board Members and possible deputy Board Members to be chosen by the Meeting.

-15. Resolution on procedures for appointment of the Nominations Committee for 2009 Annual General Meeting.
+15. Resolution on procedures for appointment of the Nominations Committee for the 2011 Annual General Meeting.

 16. The Board’s proposal for guidelines for remuneration to senior executives.

-17. The Board’s proposal for a decision regarding transfer of shares under the Long Term Incentive Programme decided at the 2007 AGM.
+17. The Board’s proposal for a decision regarding the transfer of shares due to the decision on Long Term Incentive Program at the Annual General Meeting of 2007.

 20. Closing of the Meeting.